datacamp/courses-introduction-to-r/chapter3.md

 star_wars_matrix

+# your code here
 non_us_all <- mean(star_wars_matrix[, 2])
+# your code here
 non_us_some <- mean(star_wars_matrix[1:2, 2])

-# Print to console both averages:
+# Print to console both averages
 non_us_all
 non_us_some
 ```